 This online guide contains information sources, websites, and articles that can help you to conduct a systematic review.
-The guide was developed as an online companion to the “Undertaking a Systematic Review: What You Need to Know,” class taught Nancy Terry and Doug Joubert.
+The guide was developed as an online companion to the “Undertaking a Systematic Review: What You Need to Know,” class taught by Nancy Terry and Doug Joubert.

-If you need a one-on-one consultation on conducting a systematic review, please the NIH Library Information Desk at 301-496-1080.
+If you need a one-on-one consultation on conducting a systematic review, please call the NIH Library Information Desk at 301-496-1080.

 Systematic Reviews - Gold Standards

 AHRQ Methods Guide for Effectiveness and Comparative Effectiveness Reviews.
 The AHRQ Effective Health Care Program has a number of tools and resources to help consumers, clinicians, policymakers, and others make more informed health care decisions.

 The Centre for Reviews and Dissemination provides research-based information about the effects of health and social care interventions and provides guidance on the undertaking of systematic reviews.

 The Campbell Collaboration is an international research network that produces systematic reviews of the effects of social interventions.